logo

 Eligibility Criteria

-Eligibility criteria: 12th standard pass in all streams with at least 55% marks.
+10+2 standard pass in any streams with at least 55% marks.

 Curriculum / Syllabus